tjmblake/tjmblake.github.io/src/pages/building-cyclr-sandbox.md

 :::
 </pre>

-and parse these into HTML, with pre-defined styling variables and more.
+and parse these into HTML-ready blocks, with pre-defined styling variables and more.

 To do that, I used the following, or similar for other blocks, with each markdown-it loader stage: